There are many Lettering Ideas and Styles that you can try- today let me share 10 of them that are easy and beautiful!

 - Feel free to use one image only and direct people to this blog post when sharing with others, and not to the direct pdf file.
 Thank you!

-Thank you for stopping by today friends, I hope you enjoy these easy hand lettering ideas and use them in your sketchbooks and journals!
+Thank you for stopping by today friends, I hope you enjoy these easy lettering ideas and styles and use them in your sketchbooks and journals!

 Hi I’m Smitha!
 I live in Minnesota with my husband and two daughters.
 You’ll always find me painting florals in my sketchbook.
 And I love the sheer joy of making something with just my hands!
 But my bigger love is capturing it all on camera Read more.